comychitz/knowledge/programming/fundamentals/README.md

         * circular wait: each proces must be waiting for a resource which is being held by another process, which in turn is waiting for the first process to release the resource.
+* preventing deadlock
+    * prevent one of the mentioned conditions from happening
+    * the most common is to prevent the circular wait condition from occuring

 # hard problems
 [A short guide to hard problems](https://www.quantamagazine.org/a-short-guide-to-hard-problems-20180716/)